Authored by the expert who managed and guided the team behind the Argentina Property Pack

 How do I confirm there are no liens in Córdoba right now?

-The standard way to confirm there are no liens on a property in Córdoba is to request a current nota simple from the Property Registry, which lists all registered mortgages, embargoes, and other encumbrances.
+The standard way to confirm there are no liens in Córdoba is for the escribano to request registry certificates on the property and inhibition checks on the seller.

 How do I check zoning and permitted use in Córdoba right now?